 Authors note: Tours are conducted of the college escorted by docents.

-They make mention of the Baileys and Shireburns but not the de Mittons as holders of this land from 1102.
+They make mention of the Baileys and Shireburns but not the de Mittons as holders of this property from 1102.
 Stonyhurst Hall is first mentioned in documents regarding Robert de Mitton and then John de Bailey, a direct descendant of Otto de Mitton who was deeded this property by his de Mitton cousins Cecily and Emma in 1362.
-It is also the reason the Shirburne`s are buried at the family’s Mytton Church Shireburne chapel as direct descendent’s of Ralph the Red.
-It was from Ralph the Red from whom their landed wealth was derived.
-It explains why the Shireburnes effigies are Mytton church rather than the Catholic chapel at Stonyhurst.
+It is also the reason the Shirburne`s are buried at the family’s Mytton Churchs Shireburne chapel as direct descendent’s of Ralph the Red.
+It was from Ralph the Red from whom their ancestral land was first granted.
+It explains why the Shireburnes effigies are at Mytton church rather than the Catholic chapel at Stonyhurst.
 They were direct bloodline descendent’s of Ralph the Red, the founder of Mytton Church.

 Correction to tour.

 Note: Unfortunately the present Curator and Archivist have been minimally cooperative to my inquiries to gain research information.
-Their are a number of unanswered questions.
+There are a number of unanswered questions.
 Others have in the past such as Knowles in 1982 had far more cooperation.
-Some past information derived from Stonyhurst led to mistakes which I have attempted to correct by my own research effort as noted.
+Some past information derived from Stonyhurst led to mistakes that I have attempted to correct by my own research effort as noted.